 Do I have to be a student in order to audition and play with AYS?

 No, you do not have to currently be a student to audition for AYS.
-AYS accepts musicians who are 15 years of age as of September 30, 2017.
-The orchestra is comprised of musicians in high school or are either working towards a Bachelor’s, graduate or post-graduate degree.
-The average age of our members is 22.
+AYS is open to musicians 15 years of age as of September 30, 2017.
+The orchestra includes those in high school through doctoral programs as well as those who have completed their education.
+There is no age limit, but the average age of our members is 22.

 What will happen after I submit my application?